A memoir of exile and rebellion—

 Any Ukrainian... intellectual, artist, or teacher...

-anyone that even so dares identify as Ukrainian—
+anyone who so much as identifies as Ukrainian—

 arrest and transport!